Investment Law in Papua: Between Regulatory Certainty and Protection of Indigenous Peoples' Rights

 Methods of the Research: The method used is normative legal research with legislative, conceptual, and case-based approaches.

 Results Main Findings of the Research: The results show that although national investment regulations have guaranteed legal certainty, their implementation in Papua still faces obstacles in the form of overlapping norms and weak implementation of indigenous peoples' rights protection.
-Therefore, harmonization of investment regulations with customary law is needed through an inclusive and justice-based approach, so that the interests of development and the protection of indigenous peoples can be balanced.Keywords
+Therefore, harmonization of investment regulations with customary law is needed through an inclusive and justice-based approach, so that the interests of development and the protection of indigenous peoples can be balanced.Downloads

 A Suryanto, "Foreign Direct Investment and Economic Growth in Indonesia: The Role of Institutional Quality," Journal of Asian Finance, Economics and Business 7, no. 11 (2020): 997–1007, https://doi.org/10.13106/jafeb.2020.vol7.no11.997.